SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/tools/communications.md

 Use the Trailblazer Community to discuss projects in a larger community forum.
 The best place to get started is [Open Source Commons and Community Sprints](https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000GwVKSA0?tab=discussion&sort=LAST_MODIFIED_DATE_DESC).
 Many project teams also have their own Chatter groups in the Trailblazer Community.

 ## Twitter
-Find social posts with the hashtag #SFDOsprint,
+Find social posts with the hashtag #SFDOsprint.